patternfly/pf-codemods/packages/pf-codemods/README.md

 ### optionsMenu-deprecate [(8798)](https://github.com/patternfly/patternfly-react/pull/8798)

-We've deprecated the `OptionsMenu` compoenents.
+We've deprecated the `OptionsMenu` components.
 A fix will update code to point to the new deprecated import, but we recommend replacing with `Dropdown` or `Select`

 #### Examples